How To Pick A Good Watermelon CHART

 - Black or White specks (food safety concern)

-– Excessive scarring, marks, cuts
+- Excessive deep scarring, marks, cuts (not to be confused with webbing markings)

 - Any deep gashes